WohlSoft/Moondust-Devkit-Help/EditLevel/Items.md

   :border="true"
 />

-You have abie to change environment type of the placed rectangle:
+You have an ability to change environment type of the placed rectangle by a context menu:

 <ImageZoom
   alt="06_change_type"